kjpianeta/proxy-test-project/README.md

 ```
 ##### Test
 The project also includes integration test with mocked endpoints.
-Test suite is based on the [mocha](https://mochajs.org/) framework.
+The test suite is based on the [mocha](https://mochajs.org/) framework.
 Target endpoint mocks
 are provided by [node-nock](https://github.com/node-nock/nock).
 The node-nock framework
 allows intercepting requests at the Node.js application level.